AvianGenesis/ResumeGame/README.md

 # ResumeGame
-This Unity project is aimed at presenting my portfolio in an easy to understand and playable format.
+This Unity project is aimed at presenting the highlights of my portfolio in an easy to understand and playable format.